 The solutions of "McGarry and the Holdup Mystery" and "McGarry and the Dancing Hoodlum" involve concealed stories hidden in the actions of the characters.
 There is perhaps an aspect of this in the solution of "McGarry and the Mugger" as well.

 Setting.
 The jacket of the Detective Book Club edition says that the stories take place in Manhattan.
 And reference books state that the radio show version is set in New York City.
 However, the tales themselves seem to be set in a fictitious, unnamed city.
 The city has a different geography than Manhattan, and it also seems to lack pro or college football teams.
 However, the life of the city is deeply traditional, strongly recalling American life in 1940 Manhattan or Boston.
-In 1941, when the first tale is copyrighted, the stories probably reflected the lives of most people in big Northeastern US cities.
+In 1941, when the first tale in The Famous McGarry Stories is copyrighted, the stories probably reflected the lives of most people in big Northeastern US cities.
 But when they last appeared in 1956, they were already becoming dated, with many people moving to the suburbs.

 While violence and threatened murders by hit men appear in the tales, few of the stories involve an actual killing.
 This is in accord with their comic nature.